dseguy/clearPHP/rules/no-nested-ternary.md

 print "Result : ".( $success ? 'transaction succeded' : 'transaction failed');
 ?>
 ```
 Ternary operators may be nested.
-This degrades very rapidely the readability of the code.
+This degrades very quickly the readability of the code.

 ```php
 <?php